Nuclear-powered aircraft: Russian programs

-In February 2018, Russian President Vladimir Putin said that Russia had developed a new, nuclear-powered cruise missile with nuclear warhead that can evade air and missile defenses and hit any point on the globe.
+In February 2018, Russian President Vladimir Putin said that Russia had developed a new, nuclear-powered cruise missile that can evade air and missile defenses and hit any point on the globe, later named the 9M730 Burevestnik (Russian: Буревестник; "Storm petrel").
 According to the statements, its first flight test occurred in 2017.
 The missile was said to feature "a small-size super-powerful power plant that can be placed inside the hull of a cruise missile and guarantee a range of flight ten times greater than that of other missiles."
 The video showed the missile evading defense systems over the Atlantic, flying over Cape Horn and finally north towards Hawaii.
 To date there is no publicly available evidence to verify these statements.
 The Pentagon stated that it is aware of a Russian test of a nuclear-powered cruise missile but the system is still under development and had crashed in the Arctic in 2017.

 A RAND Corporation researcher specializing in Russia said "My guess is they're not bluffing, that they've flight-tested this thing.
 But that's incredible."
 According to a CSIS fellow, such a nuclear-powered missile "has an almost unlimited range – you could have it flying around for long periods of time before you order it to hit something".
-Putin's statements and the video showing a concept of the missile in flight suggest that it is not a supersonic ramjet like Project Pluto but a subsonic vehicle with a nuclear-heated turbojet or turbofan engine.
+Putin's statements and the video showing a concept of the missile in flight suggest that it is not a supersonic ramjet like Project Pluto but a subsonic vehicle with a direct-cycle nuclear turbojet engine.
+Such a missile design is considered extremely dangerous by experts like Jeffrey Lewis, as fission products and other radionuclides from the reactor core, including ^{41}Ar and ^{85m}Kr, are vented directly into the atmosphere.
+The 2019 Nyonoksa radiation accident likely involving the missile killed 5 military personnel and released radioactive material into the White Sea.

-The new cruise missile is named 9M730 Burevestnik (Russian: Буревестник; "Storm petrel").